 &lt;sup>2 SCTS has no employees and no allowances or expenses are paid to committee members.
-A
+A remuneration report is therefore not been included within the annual accounts.

 93. Our initial assessment of materiality and performance materiality is set out in the table below: